 Organizing study procedures and scheduling study participants for study visits.
 Assisting the PI during patient visits.
 Performing study procedures designated for the Study Coordinator.

 Completing record abstraction of source documents, conducting required study measurements and completing study Case Report Forms in accordance with best practice methods.
 Conducting a QC check of completed CRFs prior to submission for data entry; coordinating resolution of all data queries.
-Completing data entry.
+Completing data entry as warranted.

 Complying with all institutional policies and government regulations pertaining to human subjects protections.
 Maintaining regulatory binders, case report forms, source documents, and other study documents.
-Monitoring the occurrence of clinical adverse events, reporting any to the PI, the study sponsor and Committee on Clinical Investigations.
+Monitoring the occurrence of clinical adverse events, reporting any to the (PI), the study sponsor and Committee on Clinical Investigations (IRB).
 Updating protocol and amendment changes.

 To qualify, you must have: